funkybob/django-nap/docs/datamapper/index.rst

 Used when serialising a model that has a foreign key relation.

-.. class:: MapperField(mapper required=True, default=NOT_PROVIDED)
+.. class:: MapperField(mapper, required=True, default=NOT_PROVIDED)

-    :param mapper: A DataMapper that will serialise the field
+    :param mapper: A DataMapper that will serialise the field value.
-    :param instance: Reference to field on another instance using dot notation
+    :param instance: Reference to a field on another instance using dot notation.
     :param default: The value to use if the source value is absent.

 Filters: validation and type casting